aws-amplify/amplify-ui/README.md

 ## Getting started

-We will be publishing the next major version (2.0) of these packages under the `@react` tag in npm when they are ready:
+We will be publishing the next major version (2.0) of these packages under the `@next` tag in npm when they are ready:

 - @aws-amplify/ui-react
 - @aws-amplify/ui-angular